 If you think you have reached a web site that is Phishing, click Phishing Filter then click Report this Website.
 The information will be submitted to Microsoft.

 Moving down the list of Tools to Toolbars.
 Toolbars are the lists of options or tools at the top and/or on the side of your browser.
 Toolbars make it easy for you to access the buttons and functions you use most.

 When you click on the Toolbars link another drop down menu will come up.
 The first 3 will put your favorites, history, or feeds in the left column of your web browser.

-Click next to learn about the web browser Fire Fox, or select another link to a different tutorial.
+Click next for the next tutorial, to learn about the web browser Firefox.